pgRouting/pgrouting/doc/components/pgr_strongComponents.rst

     Alike 3.0 License: http://creativecommons.org/licenses/by-sa/3.0/
    ****************************************************************************

-.. _pgr_strongComponentsV:
+.. _pgr_strongComponents:

-pgr_strongComponentsV
+pgr_strongComponents
 ===============================================================================

-``pgr_strongComponentsV`` — Return the strongly connected components of a directed graph using Tarjan's algorithm based on DFS.
+``pgr_strongComponents`` — Return the strongly connected components of a directed graph using Tarjan's algorithm based on DFS.
 In particular, the algorithm implemented by Boost.Graph.

 .. figure:: images/boost-inside.jpeg